justin-calleja/Gut-wiki/Methods.md

 	t.start()
 	yield(yield_to(t, 'the_signal', 1), YIELD)
 	# since we setup t to emit after 5 seconds, this will fail because we
-	# only yielded for 1 second vai yield_to
+	# only yielded for 1 second via yield_to
 	assert_signal_emitted(t, 'the_signal', 'This will fail')

 func test_illustrate_yield_to_with_more_time():